DLR-RM/rafcon-task-planner-plugin/examples/restaurant_tutorial/restaurant_tutorial.md

 ## 1.8 Solution

 A solution for this tutorial is provided in `[repository_path]/examples/restaurant_tutorial/src`.
-There you find all described files, and states as well as a executable restaurant_state_machine and all related files, generated during the planning process.
+There you find all described files, and states as well as an executable restaurant_state_machine and all related files, generated during the planning process.